westminsterschoolit/cantandum/_programme/2023-12-07-byrds-the-word.md

     - William Byrd
     - Josquin
 ---
-Josquin   Praeter rerum serium
+- Josquin – Praeter rerum serium
-Tallis   Videte miraculum
+- Tallis – Videte miraculum
-Byrd   Laudibus in sanctis
+- Byrd – Laudibus in sanctis
-Byrd   Kyrie from Mass for four voices
+- Byrd – Kyrie from Mass for Four Voices
-Byrd   Vigilate
+- Byrd – Vigilate
-Byrd   Sanctus and Benedictus from Mass for four voices Byrd   O quam gloriosum
+- Byrd – Sanctus and Benedictus from Mass for Four Voices
+- Byrd – O quam gloriosum
-Byrd   Agnus Dei from Mass for four voices
+- Byrd – Agnus Dei from Mass for Four Voices
-Bach   Lobet den Herrn
+- Bach – Lobet den Herrn
-Janequin   Le chant des oyseaux
+- Janequin – Le chant des oyseaux
-Passereau   Il est bel et bon
+- Passereau – Il est bel et bon

 The magnificent Praeter rerum seriem, by Josquin (1450?-1521) takes the form of a succession of carefully worked motifs around the cantus firmus on which it is based.
 For much of the piece the polyphony is presented antiphonally between the three upper voices, when the chant is in the soprano, and the three lower voices, when it is in the tenor.
 The second part of the motet is rather freer than the first, concealing the plainchant in what has become a more consistently six-part texture, breaking into triple-time where the text makes final reference to the mystery of the Trinity, before returning to the duple time of ‘Mater ave’.